-If concrete WSDL is attached to the Service, then interface and endpoint assets are created on migration.
-If abstract WSDL is attached, then interface assets are created without endpoint assets.
-It is highly recommended that remotely hosted artifacts include concrete WSDL with endpoints for lifecycle use cases.
-For example, if endpoints are not present, services and artifacts are visible in the repository, but services are neither consumable in Oracle SOA Suite/JDeveloper, nor do they publish to the Service Registry until they are re-harvested with endpoints.
+If a concrete WSDL is attached to the Service, interface and endpoint assets are created on migration.
+If the abstract WSDL is attached, interface assets are created without endpoint assets.
+Remotely hosted artifacts must include concrete WSDL with endpoints for lifecycle use cases.
+For example, if endpoints are not present, services and artifacts are visible in the repository, but services are neither consumable in Oracle SOA Suite/JDeveloper, nor do the services publish to the Service Registry until they are re-harvested with endpoints.